Mobile Applications : The Underlying Process

 Evolution of Mobile Devices:

 Mobile devices have come a long way from phone calls and text messages.
-Today, even entry-level smartphones run dozens of applications that people rely on daily.
-Whether simple or complex, informational or entertaining, mobile apps serve a huge range of needs — improving efficiency and enjoyment for users across the world.
+Today, even entry-level smartphones run dozens of apps that people rely on daily.
+Simple or complex, informational or entertaining, mobile apps serve a huge range of needs, improving efficiency and enjoyment for users across the world.

 The Mobile Application Development Process: